-Note: The tool is smart enough to know that this is a second migration.
-The migration tool will not migrate everything again.
-However, it will pick up any file changes and additions.
+Note: The tool is smart enough to know that this is the second migration.
+The migration tool will not migrate all your files again.
+Rather, it will pick up any file changes and additions.
 Please keep in mind, that the migration tool will migrate the entire database again, essentially wiping all database changes on our system and replacing it with the most up to date database on your current hosting provider.

 8. What’s Left to Do?

 Now that the heavy lifting is done, you have a few small tasks to complete to officially be on WP Engine.
 Some or all of these may not apply to your migration:

 Once any applicable steps above are completed, you will be fully on WP Engine.
 Welcome to the family!

 Here are a list of errors that the plugin will tell you if something goes wrong along with the solution: